 How it works:

 Students complete the Mentee Sign-Up Form, providing information about career aspirations, personal interests and hobbies, and attributes they look for in a mentor.
 The School of Business will then match students with a mentor based on career areas, interests, and availability.
-The deadline to sign up for the 2025 – 2026 academic year is August 1, 2025.
+The deadline for the 2025-2026 academic year has passed.
+We will sign up students for 2026-2027 in late spring/early summer 2026.

 To ensure that this is a mutually rewarding relationship, Mentors & Mentees will: